Ringette Alberta Awards

 Phyllis Sadoway Development Award

-Given Phyllis’ commitment to developing the game of ringette, this award is given to a maximum of two associations each season that demonstrate an outstanding commitment to developing and growing the sport in their community.
+Given Phyllis’ commitment to developing the game of ringette, this award is given to associations who demonstrate an outstanding commitment to developing and growing the sport through new innovative initiatives in their community.

 The Phyllis Sadoway Development Award accompanies a cheque for $500 given to each selected association to use to further enhance their programs.
 These funds may be used to offer development opportunities for officials, team staff, players, volunteers, and parents within the association.